Bouqui/API-Testing-with-RestAssured/README.md

 Note - For FavQuote.class file, a session has to be created before some tests can be run Also, getListOfQuotes scenario should be run before getListOfQuotesByAuthor scenario

+# Scenaios not implemented
+1. The CreateSession scenario was not implemented due to error 500 when the method is called.
+This blocked me from testing the FavQuote methods properly
+2. The plan was to create new Quotes using the AddQuote method so I don't have to hardcode the quoteIds in the FavQuote scenarios but I was unable to achieve that because a user session has to be created before that can be done